RifkyMuhamad/RifkyMuhamad/README.md

 ## About Me

-I am a 2022 graduate of a vocational school majoring in automotive.
+I am a 2022 graduate of [SMKN 1 Majalengka](https://www.smkn1majalengka.sch.id) in automotive.
 However, I aspire to pursue a career as a backend or even a full-stack developer.
 It took me four months to learn programming and web development concepts and eventually apply them in four different programming languages

 ## What Has Been Learned
 ### Concept